-These assets represent cash and investments set aside pursuant to Bond covenants.
+These assets represent cash and investments set aside pursuant to Bond covenants or other contractual restrictions.

 Deposits and Investments

 The District's cash and cash equivalents are considered to be cash on hand and demand deposits.

 The District has elected to proceed under the Alternative Investment Guidelines as set forth in Section 218.415 (17) Florida Statutes.
 The District may invest any surplus public funds in the following: